Autómata: Plot

 Robert's boss discloses that the predecessor to the first Pilgrim was a quantum mind created with no security protocols and no artificial restraints on its computational power.
 Before they deactivated it, its makers tasked it with designing the security protocols that govern Pilgrims.
-Robert's boss informs Robert that no one has been able to break Pilgrim security protocols because they were created by the unrestricted quantum mind and ROC purposefully limited the computational power of all subsequent AI.
+Robert's boss informs Robert that no one has been able to break Pilgrim security protocols, because they were created by the unrestricted quantum mind and ROC purposefully limited the computational power of all subsequent AI.
 ROC forces Robert to accompany a team sent to kill Jacq and the unknown clocksmith before the robots can evolve further beyond human understanding.
 When Robert objects to their kidnapping Jacq's wife and baby daughter, Conway, the leader, shoots him and leaves him for dead.
 Meanwhile, Jacq meets the robot responsible for modifying the others.
 The robot says that he and the other robots plan to go to the radioactive area where humans cannot go.
 Initially skeptical, Jacq eventually accepts that the robot naturally evolved, like humanity.
-The robot cannot understand why Jack is afraid of dying, as death is a normal part of human living, just as the impending extinction of humanity is normal.
+The robot cannot understand why Jacq is afraid of dying, as death is a normal part of human living, just as the impending extinction of humanity is normal.
 "No lifeform can inhabit the planet eternally."
 It points out that the androids were conceived of and built by humans, so humanity will continue to exist through the robots that they created.
 Accepting this, Jacq gives them his battery, which they use to complete a new design, a sort of dog/insect robot.
 The robots repair a vehicle for Jacq, and he leaves for the city.

 When Conway reaches the robot outpost, he destroys two of the four robots.
 Jacq finds the dying Robert and returns to the outpost as Conway wounds Cleo and kills the evolved robot.
-Jacq kills all ROC assassins but Conway, though he is further wounded in the battle.
+Jacq kills all ROC assassins except for Conway, though he is further wounded in the battle.
 As Conway prepares to kill Jacq, the new robot saves his life by pushing Conway off a cliff in violation of the first protocol.
 Jacq fears the uninhibited robot will now attack him and prepares to shoot it, only to lower his weapon as his wife arrives with their child.
 He works the crane so Cleo and the new robot can cross to the other side of the canyon into the irradiated area.
-Jacq and his wife take a car and drive for the city on the coast.
+Jacq and his wife take a car and drive toward the city on the coast.
 Jacq appears to be dying of his injuries, but takes comfort in their child.
 As she drives Rachel suddenly breaks out into a smile and tells Jacq she can see the ocean ahead.